pav0107/next-move/README.md

 ## Next-move

-I built this project using Next.js, Chakra UI and [Bayut API](https://rapidapi.com/apidojo/api/bayut/), which provided property info.
+This project is a property app that allows users to search for places to buy or rent.
+I built it using Next.js, Chakra UI and [Bayut API](https://rapidapi.com/apidojo/api/bayut/), which provided property info.

 The finished project can be seen at [next-move-rho.vercel.appp](https://next-move-rho.vercel.app/).